-Your doctor or practice nurse can advise if you should have this immunisation for your travel destination.
-Maps and information on the travel health advice websites listed below will also show you if you need immunisation.
+Your doctor or practice nurse can advise if you should have this vaccination for your travel destination.
+Maps and information on the travel health advice websites listed below will also show you if you need vaccination.

 There is currently no risk from TBE in the UK.
 There have been a few cases of it in the UK but those people contracted it abroad.
 The virus does not pass between people.